rjsf-team/react-jsonschema-form/README.md

 ), document.getElementById("app"));
 ```

-**Warning:** there should be a button or an input with `type="submit"` to trigger the form submission (and then the form validation).
+> **Warning:** There needs to be a button or an input with `type="submit"` to trigger the form submission (and then the form validation).

-### Help texts
+### Help text

-Sometimes it's convenient to add some text next to a field to guide the end user filling it; this is the purpose of the `ui:help` uiSchema directive:
+Sometimes it's convenient to add text next to a field to guide the end user filling it.
+This is the purpose of the `ui:help` uiSchema directive:

 ```js
 const schema = {type: "string"};